Michael Fowler Centre ceremonies

 There is a taxi stand directly outside the venue on Wakefield Street and buses stop on nearby Manners Street.
 Street parking near the Michael Fowler Centre is very limited.

-Graduates need to be at the Michael Fowler Centre 45 minutes before the start of the ceremony for marshalling.
+- Guests need to be seated at least 15 minutes before the start of the ceremony.

 Photos and video